 (~: THANK YOU :~)

-As a parent , help keep kids safe on internet, make use of Amber Alert, cyber patrol, Momma Bear, Net Nanny, & Surf Watch
+As a parent , help keep kids safe on internet, make use of Amber Alert, cyber patrol and Net Nanny

 To bookmark this site, hit Ctrl + D